tachiyomiorg/website/src/help/faq/README.md

 #### Will there ever be a dual-page reader option?
 The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

-#### I see manga images in my phone gallery, what gives!?
+#### Why can I see manga pages in my device's photo gallery?
-Tachiyomi by default adds a `.nomedia` file to prevent this from happening but sometimes it doesn't work or something went wrong.
+Tachiyomi adds a `.nomedia` file to the downloads folder by default to prevent this from happening, but sometimes it doesn't work or something went wrong.
 To fix this, all you need to do is create the file yourself.
-Name it `.nomedia` and place it in your download folder.
+Name it `.nomedia` and place it in your downloads folder.
+If you are having the same problem with your local manga, place the `.nomedia` file in the local folder.

 #### I lost everything, what now?
 To avoid data loss in the future, you can use the automatic backup feature.